-The latest five-year forecast as prepared in May 2022 shows a positive cash balance through fiscal year 2026.
+The latest five-year forecast as prepared in May 2023 shows a positive cash balance through fiscal year 2027.
 However, the future financial stability of the District is not without challenges.
-The continuing challenge is the delivery of high quality instruction to students during the continued COVID-19 pandemic.
-The social and emotional challenges of students has never been greater.
+The continuing challenge is the delivery of high quality instruction to students post COVID-19 pandemic.
+The social and emotional challenges of students have never been greater.
 The second challenge is based in the local/state economy and the performance of the school district income tax coupled with the state's funding of education in Ohio in turbulent financial times.
-At the end of the fiscal year, inflation was starting to impact District purchases.
+At the beginning of the fiscal year, inflationary increases in expenses were being felt across the district, including personnel.

 The property tax laws in Ohio create the need periodically to seek voter approval for additional operating funds.
-Tax revenues generated from voted tax levies do not increase as a result of inflation.
+Tax revenues generated from voted tax levies do not increase as a result of inflation or sexennial reappraisal.
 Often referred to as the House Bill 920 effect.
 An operating levy is approved for a fixed millage rate, but the rate is reduced for inflation with the effect of providing the District the same amount of tax dollars as originally approved.
 Therefore, school districts such as ours that are dependent upon property taxes as a primary source of revenue must periodically return to the ballot and ask voters for additional resources to maintain current programs.
+Currently, Ohio is anticipating record increases in property valuation appraisals.
+The Ohio Legislature is predicted to make changes on property taxes and that bring uncertainties to future revenues.